tommasobruggi/Project-Aristaeus/README.md

 ## Data Retrieval & Analysis

-Datasets were retrieved from a variety of sources, mainly from NASA’s Earthdata Search (https://search.earthdata.nasa.gov/search).
+Datasets were retrieved from a variety of sources, mainly from [NASA's Earthdata Search](https://search.earthdata.nasa.gov/search).
 Data analysis was conducted using Python 3, Jupyter Notebooks and MATLAB.
 The website was developed using a flask server and bootstrap for the front-end.